api-platform/docs/core/data-persisters.md

 However, you may want to:

-* store data to other persistence layers (Elasticsearch, external web services...)
+* store data to other persistence layers (e.g. Elasticsearch, external web services, …)
 * not publicly expose the internal model mapped with the database through the API
 * use a separate model for [read operations](data-providers.md) and for updates by implementing patterns such as [CQRS](https://martinfowler.com/bliki/CQRS.html)